AseptSoft Core Documentation

 LT-301

-With this setup, a process step can reference "Inlet Valve = Open" and it will automatically apply to the correct physical item (XV-101, XV-201, or XV-301) depending on which configuration is active.
+With this setup, a process step can reference "Inlet Valve = Open" and it applies to the correct physical item (XV-101, XV-201, or XV-301) depending on which configuration is active.

 Slot